Ubudu/Android-IndoorLocation-SDK/README.md

         }
 	);

-After calling the above method all application's data will be automatically downloaded from the Ubudu Manager Platform and proper callback of the `UbuduSetNamespaceResultListener` will be called when finished.
+After calling the above method all application's data will be automatically downloaded from the Ubudu Manager Platform and proper callback of the `UbuduResultListener` will be called when finished.

 ### Embedding application data files